spang-lab/LearnMHN/doc/user_guide.rst

 .. code-block:: python

     # uses both CPU and GPU depending on the number of mutations in the individual sample (default)
-    opt.set_device(cMHNOptimizer.Device.AUTO)
+    opt.set_device(Optimizer.Device.AUTO)

-    # use the CPU to compute log-likelihood score and gradient
+    # use the CPU to compute log-likelihood and gradient
-    opt.set_device(cMHNOptimizer.Device.CPU)
+    opt.set_device(Optimizer.Device.CPU)

-    # use the GPU to compute log-likelihood score and gradient
+    # use the GPU to compute log-likelihood and gradient
-    opt.set_device(cMHNOptimizer.Device.GPU)
+    opt.set_device(Optimizer.Device.GPU)

     # you can also access the Device enum directly with an Optimizer object
     opt.set_device(opt.Device.AUTO)